Training Outcomes Within Your Budget!

 Effects of Mental Health Illness

 Mental Health and physical health are interconnected.
 Mental Health Disorders manifest in physical symptoms like headaches, muscle tension, and gastrointestinal problems.
-The prolonged stress associated with mental disorders can incapacitate the immune system, making people more prone to illnesses.
-Moreover, these conditions can worsen or contribute to chronic physical health conditions like heart disease, diabetes, and autoimmune disorders.
+The prolonged stress is associated with mental disorders; it can incapacitate the immune system, making people more prone to illnesses.

-Disturbed relationships
+Disturbed Relationships

 Mental Health disorders can strain relationships in various ways.
 Changes in behaviour, mood swings, and social withdrawal might lead to misunderstandings or strained interactions with family, friends, and romantic partners.